How to Become a Professional COPYWRITER in 2024

 Some schools are built very much in the mold of the old-school vision for advertising: Madison-Avenue-style goliaths with the aim of producing suited Don Drapers (with the attendant attitude and weaknesses).
 These tend to be advertising programs offered by major, prestigious universities.
 Others choose to focus intently on theory, and build curriculums heavily focused on careful reading and diligent note-taking (you’ll generally find these programs at small, for-profit colleges).

-We like to think of the copywriting programs at M.AD as the future of the discipline.
+We like to think of the copywriting programs at MAS as the future of the discipline.
 Our instructors are copywriters.
 They make the curriculum.
 The things we teach (and perhaps more importantly, the way we teach them) help produce incredible copywriters who are ready to work right out of school.
 Maybe that’s why so many of the most successful CWs working today are our alumni (seriously, just check out LinkedIn).
-They also chose MAD for a reason: because we know what it takes to really do the job.
+They also chose MAS for a reason: because we know what it takes to really do the job.

 Which Copywriting Program Is Right For You?